 - Put special rocks in a bucket and recall special memories from the day.

 - Create “Thankful Thursdays” and brainstorm together who they might like to sing a song for, make muffins for, or send a picture to.

 - Sing each child’s name in a “Good-bye Song” to end the day together.

 - Create a discovery corner.
 Invite children to bring in natural items.
 Paint rocks with water to see their brilliance, display an empty bee’s nest with a magnifying glass.

-- Have a tub or a table with changing options to explore textures with scoops; rice, beans, popcorn, rip up shredded paper.
+- Have a tub or a table with changing options to explore textures with scoops: rice, beans, popcorn, shredded paper.

 - Paint a bowl of cooked white rice to see texture and brilliant colors.

 - Set out common materials with something new to figure out how to use together.
-Mix blocks with package of sponges, or take puzzle pieces out of their boards to use with play dough or tracing materials.
+Mix blocks with a package of sponges or take puzzle pieces out of their boards to use with play dough or tracing materials.

 Let your creative juices flow to capture the hearts and minds of preschoolers.
 Balance novelty and routine.
 Use movement, visuals, exploration opportunities and a strong sense of community to engage your preschoolers.
 These are a catalyst to a child’s participation and engagement and can increase a child’s ability to process information, improve memory and create shared enjoyment among all.
 Remember that being responsive to children’s ideas, interests and feelings is the “yeast that makes it all rise” and the “spice that gives it unique flavor.”
 Stir it all together for robust learning and authentic engagement.